Introducing finger foods to your baby – the best time to give baby finger foods is whenever he/she is ready!

 What is the age for introducing finger foods to babies?
 When will your baby be ready for finger food?

 To answer the above question, all babies are different and there is no set-in-stone age for when to introduce finger foods.
-Some babies begin solid foods by eating "finger foods" rather than pureed foods; this is called Baby Led Weaning.
+The average age for introducing finger foods to babies is between 7 and 8 months of age.
+Some babies begin solid foods by eating “finger foods” rather than pureed foods; this is called Baby Led Weaning.

 When deciding to offer your baby finger foods, here are a few things to help you determine the right time.
 Your baby should be able to “chew” using his or her gums to mash foods.
 She should also have a pretty good pincher grasp.
 The pincher grasp is the the ability to grab and hold objects between the thumb and the fore finger.
 If your baby has the fine motor skill to maneuver, grab and hold onto foods with the pincher grasp, then your baby is probably ready for finger foods.
 It is also important that your little one be able to sit up unassisted.
 A baby eating finger foods is more likely to choke and being reclined or supported may only increase this risk.